Noele Gordon House

 - Value: Confidential

-Located on a currently empty site on Barking Road in the heart of East Ham, the new Hartley Centre combines a 1,650 sqm community health centre with two blocks containing 75 affordable one and two bedroom homes for later living.
+Located on the site of the former Hartley Centre on Barking Road in the heart of East Ham, the new Noele Gordon House combines a 1,650 sqm community health centre with two blocks containing 75 affordable one and two bedroom homes for later living.

 Mæ’s scheme consists of two blocks, one nine and the other seven storeys tall.
 The first two floors will accommodate a new community health centre with space for 2 GP surgeries, while the upper floors will contain flats for those aged over 55.